Zunaeed-Imran/ShopEasy/README.md

 - set the api routes for users.
 - also change all those new making file as needed.
 - than work on the frontend users, make some file in component->user
+- Registration and login page work in react.
 -